MercersKitchen/BYOD/README.md

 Computer Setup: Program Information and Settings

 Power Reminders
+1. Power Adaptor
    - If Adaptor is faulty, voltage is most important
    - Example HP 6560b Adaptor Numbers: 19V, 4.74A
    - Voltage must be exact
    - Current cannot be less

-## Windows Installation
+2. Power settings (High Power for Installations and Updating Only)
+   - Change to High Power (Hard Drive Never sleeps, turn monitor off in 1 minute)
+   - Lid Button "Does Nothing" (able to close lid if needed)
+   - Remember to change Power setting Back to Balanced Power

 ### Steps ...
 Additional Details Below
 1. Download ISO Files from Microsoft